google/zx/docs/api.md

 ## `retry()`

 Retries a callback for a few times.
-Will return after the first successful attempt, or will throw after specifies attempts count.
+Will return the first successful result, or will throw after the specified attempts count.

 ```js
 const p = await retry(10, () => $`curl https://medv.io`)